Video Link: https://vimeo.com/296959376

 This initial discovery was quickly taken advantage of, and it took less than a year for other researchers to take that knowledge and create a synthetic form of Testosterone.
-With the first creation of man-made Testosterone, our knowledge and ability to create Anabolic Steroids in a laboratory environment would grow more sophisticated by the year, and research into the subject exploded.
+With the first creation of man-made Testosterone, our knowledge and ability to develop Anabolic Steroids in a laboratory environment would grow more sophisticated by the year, and research into the subject exploded.

 Testosterone and Nitrogen Balance

 By 1951, biological scientists had discovered the mechanism by which Testosterone was able to enhance Nitrogen Balance and improve the rate at which the body synthesized lean muscle.
-This core piece of knowledge is incredibly important, because it proves a mechanism by which Testosterone Treatments could improve the lives of patients with cardiovascular disease by improving the body’s ability to preserve and increase muscle mass.
-The body’s ability to take the protein that is consumed in our diet and turn it into usable muscle is known as protein synthesis, and it is a necessity that the body have a healthy Nitrogen Balance to do so.
+This core piece of knowledge is incredibly important because it proves a mechanism by which Testosterone Treatments could improve the lives of patients with cardiovascular disease by enhancing the body's ability to preserve and increase muscle mass.
+The body's ability to take the protein that is consumed in our diet and turn it into usable muscle is known as protein synthesis, and it is a necessity that the body period a healthy Nitrogen Balance to do so.